Living in Oslo?

 Accommodation in Oslo

-Aker Brygge and Tjuvholmen
+Modern Vibes: Aker Brygge and Tjuvholmen

-Oslo East and West: Two Opposites
+Oslo’s Old-Fashioned East and Affluent West: Two Opposites

-As is the case in most cities, Oslo’s east is a cheaper neighborhood than Oslo’s West.
+As is the case in most cities, Oslo’s east is a cheaper neighborhood than Oslo’s west.
 Grønland is characterized by traditional pubs and modern bars, cheap vegetable and fruit markets.
 Tøyen and Kampen are only a stone’s throw away and well known for their charm and the traditional wooden houses.
-Oslo’s east also holds historical significance as some remains of medieval Oslo have been discovered here.
-In addition, the area offers a magnificent view of the city.
+Tøyen is also famous for the Edvard Munch Museum, though only until 2020, by which time the Museum will be moved to Bjørvika.

-The west is more expensive in terms of rent and closely located to Majorstua, which is well-known for its buzzing nightlife and shopping opportunities.
-The area also has quite a few modern, luxurious apartment buildings as well as small shops and bars, restaurants and parks.
+The west is more expensive in terms of rent and closely located to Majorstua, which is well known for its buzzing nightlife and shopping opportunities behind the Royal Palace in Oslo.
+The affluent area also has lots of modern, luxurious apartment buildings, as well as small shops and bars, restaurants and parks.

-Holmkollen is located in Oslo’s Northwest and includes probably the most popular residential area in the city, Nordmarka.
-Tryvann and Frognerseteren, on the other hand, are close to nature and great places to start your hikes or cycling tours.
-The area is connected to the rest of the city by metro.
-At the same time, the surrounding forests and hills are within easy reach.
-The Holmkollen Ski Museum and the ski jump are located in this area as well.
+Holmenkollen is located in Oslo’s northwest and includes probably the most popular recreational area in the city.
+Holmenkollen also acts as a gateway to the vast forests of Nordmarka.
+Tryvann and Frognerseteren are full of a varied nature and are great places to start your hikes or cycling tours.
+The area is connected to the rest of the city by metro; it is only a 20-minute or 30-minute journey away from the center of Oslo.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.